alcatraz47/mahmudulhaquearfan.github.io/index.md

 ### Job Experience
 Current:
     #### Working as a Machine Learning Researcher at NybSys Pvt.
 Ltd. since January 2019.
-    #### Working as a Data Engineer at Mumsy AB under Transdev sicne Januray 2020.
+    #### Working as a Data Engineer(Remote and Part-time) at Mumsy AB under Transdev sicne Januray 2020.

 ### Education